-- 1. Senior standing shall be a prerequisite for admission to student teaching. - Each candidate for student teaching must be approved by the Teacher Education Committee.
+- 1. Senior standing shall be a prerequisite for admission to student teaching. - 2.
+Each candidate for student teaching must be approved by the Teacher Education Committee.
 Acceptance into the Teacher Education program does not mean automatic approval for student teaching. - 3.
 Official transcripts of all college work must be on file in the Registrar's Office. - 4.
 Each student must have a current criminal check and a copy of a current medical examination, including a tuberculosis test, in his/her file.
 The medical examination form must be submitted one month prior to the beginning of the student teaching semester. - 5.
 Each student must have completed 200 hours of clinical and field-based experiences prior to student teaching at sites and with student populations that meet regulatory requirements listed in 16 KAR 5:040 section 3.
 Transfer candidates must provide documentation of field and clinical hours earned at other colleges/universities that meet regulatory requirements.

-- Each candidate must have a minimum cumulative grade point average of 2.75 on all college work attempted. - 7.
+- 6. Each candidate must have a minimum cumulative grade point average of 2.75 on all college work attempted. - 7.
 Each candidate must have a cumulative grade point average of 2.75 on professional education courses, with no grade lower than C. - 8.
 Each candidate must have a cumulative grade point average of 2.75 in each area of emphasis/major, with no grade lower than C. - 9.
-Each candidate must have completed the following: - All professional preparation courses; - b.
+Each candidate must have completed the following: - a.
+All professional preparation courses; - b.
 All courses in the area(s) of emphasis/major; - c.
 All general education requirements; and - d.
 All elective hours. - 10.
 A candidate may earn no more than 15 hours credit during the student teaching semester, which is limited to 12 hours of student teaching and three hours of practicum.
 A candidate may not be gainfully employed for more than 20 hours per week during the semester of student teaching. - 11.
 The student teacher candidate must be a person whose moral, social, and ethical behavior is acceptable in the school and wider community. - 12.
-Applications for fall student teaching and spring student teaching must be returned to the Coordinator of Student Teaching two semesters prior to student teaching. - 13.
-A candidate must have a successful Stage 2 interview with a Portfolio scored at the target level or above.
-If a candidate does not successfully complete the Stage 2 process, the candidate may remediate any conditions cited in the Portfolio or interview (usually two weeks from the interview date).
-If the stipulated conditions are not met by that date, the candidate will not student teach and must participate in the Stage 2 process again when interviews are normally scheduled in a subsequent semester. - 14.
+Applications for fall and spring student teaching must be completed and submitted to the Coordinator of Student Teaching two semesters prior to placement. - 13.
+The candidate must have a successful Stage 2 Presentation with a portfolio scored at the Target level or above.
+If candidate scores are not at the Target level, the candidate may remediate any conditions cited, within two weeks from when the candidate is notified of scored results.
+If the stipulated conditions are not met in that time period, the candidate will not student teach and must participate in Stage 2 process again when presentations are normally scheduled in a subsequent semester. - 14.
 Candidates must have a current KEA-SP membership or proof of liability insurance. - 15.
 Candidates must have a score of acceptable or above on the Recommendation/ Disposition Assessment Instrument which is completed by the Classroom Management faculty member and by the Chair of the Stage 2 Interview Committee.
 (If the Chair of the committee is the same as the Classroom Management faculty member, the chair will appoint another member of the committee to complete the recommendation.)